prests/hono-remix-template/README.md

 ### Setting Up Localhost

-You'll need to modify your operating system's host file to include `local.example-test.com` this is helps with CORS and CSP issues that can come up when just using `localhost` or `127.0.0.1`
+You'll need to modify your operating system's host file to include `local.example-test.com` this is helps with CORS and CSP issues that can come up when just using `localhost` or `127.0.0.1`.

+> 💡 **Note:** If you want to build off of this template for your own project, then you'll need to set the host file
+> value to the domain of your app instead of `local.example-test.com`.

 ### Setting Up Environment Variables